camunda/camunda-docs/docs/self-managed/concepts/multi-region/dual-region.md

 <DualRegion />

 The illustrated architecture consists of two regions.
-Each region houses a Kubernetes cluster in which Camunda 8 is deployed.
-Those two Kubernetes clusters are capable of communicating with each other.
+For illustrative purposes, we're showing Kubernetes-based installation.
+Each region houses a Kubernetes cluster with Camunda 8 deployment.
+Those two Camunda 8 setups are capable to communicate with each other.

 One of the regions will be considered **active** and the other **passive**.
 User traffic must only reach the **active** region.
 We consider **Region 0** (underlined in green) the active region and **Region 1** the passive region.
 In this case, user traffic would only go to **Region 0**. **Region 1** would be considered passive and used in case of the loss of the active region.
 Due to Zeebe's data replication, you can recover from an active region loss by utilizing the passive region without much downtime.